 Market Lane Coffee

-From a single cafe at Prahran Market established in 2009, Market Lane has bloomed to six locations, plus a dedicated roastery in Brunswick East.
+From a single cafe at Prahran Market established in 2009, Market Lane has bloomed to seven locations, plus a dedicated roastery in Brunswick East.
 In Melbourne it helped trailblaze the now-ubiquitous lighter style of coffee roasting, which better accentuates the character of each batch of beans.
 Sister company Melbourne Coffee Merchants is one of the finest green-bean importers in Australia and supplies quite a few of the other roasters on this list, with a focus on crops from Rwanda, Guatemala, Brazil and Colombia.
 Market Lane is where to go to when you want beautifully packaged, well-sourced, carefully roasted coffee that speaks of its origins.
 Subscriptions are $20 a fortnight, including shipping.

 Small Batch Roasting Co.